CONVEX

 What Is Seigniorage?

-Seigniorage is the net revenue accruing to a currency-issuing authority — typically a central bank or sovereign treasury — derived from the difference between the face value of newly created money and the marginal cost of producing it.
-In a modern fiat system, the cost of printing a $100 bill is negligible, meaning the government captures roughly $100 in real purchasing power for every such note issued.
+Seigniorage is the net revenue accruing to a currency-issuing authority, typically a central bank or sovereign treasury, derived from the difference between the face value of newly created money and the marginal cost of producing it.
+In a modern fiat system, the cost of printing a $100 bill runs roughly 17 cents in manufacturing expense, meaning the issuing government captures nearly $100 in real purchasing power per note.
+Scaled across an entire economy's monetary base, this profit becomes a meaningful fiscal resource.

-More precisely, economists define seigniorage in two ways.
-Flow seigniorage measures the increase in the monetary base over a given period divided by the price level — essentially the real resources extracted by expanding the money supply.
-Opportunity-cost seigniorage measures the interest foregone by holders of non-interest-bearing base money, which accrues as a benefit to the issuer.
-In both formulations, the key mechanism is that currency creation transfers real wealth from money holders to the issuer, which is why seigniorage is sometimes called an implicit inflation tax.
+Economists define seigniorage in two analytically distinct ways.
+Flow seigniorage measures the increase in the monetary base over a given period divided by the price level, the real resources extracted by expanding money supply.
+Opportunity-cost seigniorage captures the interest foregone by holders of non-interest-bearing base money, which accrues as a direct benefit to the issuer.
+Both formulations share a critical insight: currency creation transfers real purchasing power from money holders to the issuer, which is why seigniorage is sometimes called the inflation tax.
+This transfer is largely invisible and politically frictionless compared with explicit taxation, a feature that makes it particularly attractive to fiscally stressed governments.

 Why It Matters for Traders